 It's not officially summer yet, but it sure feels like it!
 Area pools are opening (Carilion Wellness pools are already open!) and for many of us that means pulling swim suits, floaties and a stockpile of old sunscreen out of storage.

-To make things interesting, a lot of sunscreen bottles are not printed with an expiration date.
+Will that sunscreen be just as effective the second time around?
+And how will you know?
+A lot of sunscreen bottles are not printed with an expiration date.

-So instead of gambling with sun exposure, follow these guidelines and tips from the CDC (Centers for Disease Control and Prevention), FDA (U.S. Food and Drug Administration) and AAD (American Academy of Dermatology) to know when your sunscreen has passed its peak.
+Instead of gambling with sun exposure, follow these guidelines and tips from the CDC (Centers for Disease Control and Prevention), FDA (U.S. Food and Drug Administration) and AAD (American Academy of Dermatology) to know when your sunscreen has passed its peak.

 - For effective coverage, the AAD recommends broad spectrum sunscreen with at least SPF 30